entando/entando-pipelines/doc/high-level.md

 ```
  Params:
- $1:   the value to ser
+ $1:   the value to set
  [$2]: the optional project file pathname
 ```